 |Memory Speed||7 Gbps||7 Gbps||7 Gbps|

 |Memory Bandwidth||112 GB/s||84 GB/s||112 GB/s|

 |Bus Interface||PCI Express 3.0||PCI Express 3.0||PCI Express 3.0|

 |SLI / CrossFire||No||No||No|

-There is no doubt that all these three cards are great for 1080p gaming on budget.
+There is no doubt that all these three cards are great for 1080p gaming on a budget.
 They are powerful enough to run latest games at high to very high settings with comfortable frame rates.
 The launch of 3GB GTX 1050 is really a surprise because the card offers very little performance gain over 2GB GTX 1050 and it still lags behind the GTX 1050 Ti.
 It may not be a worthy upgrade over the 2GB GTX 1050 but that extra 1GB of Video memory may help in latest games with lots of textures.

-If I were given a choice then I would choose GeForce GTX 1050 Ti any day if budget is not that much of a issue, and when I am on tight budget then 3GB GTX 1050 would be a good choice only if it is priced same as the 2GB GTX 1050 or is 5 or may be 10 dollars costlier than 2GB one, otherwise 2GB GTX 1050 is good to go.
+If I were given a choice then I would choose GeForce GTX 1050 Ti any day if budget is not that much of an issue, and when I am on tight budget then 3GB GTX 1050 would be a good choice only if it is priced same as the 2GB GTX 1050 or is 5 or maybe 10 dollars costlier than 2GB one, otherwise 2GB GTX 1050 is good to go.
 You can also say that 3GB GTX 1050 is a cut down version of GTX 1050 Ti and a beefed up model of 2GB GTX 1050.

 My Pick: GTX 1050 Ti for Performance and GTX 1050 3GB when on a tight budget (only when it is priced almost the same as GTX 1050 2GB).